dakanji/RefindPlus/README.md

 - **Included Manual Stanza Files:** The upstream implementation has an undocumented feature whereby files containing manual configuration stanzas could be `included` similar to a secondary configuration file.
 This is documented in the RefindPlus config file along with the documentation for including secondary configuration files.
 While the RefindPlus implementation also allows multiple `include` lines for such, it differs from the undocumented upstream implementation in that included manual configuration stanza files cannot include other such files in turn, similar to the implementation for secondary configuration files.
 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted, and the `Entry` object immediately discarded, once a `Disabled` setting is encountered.
 The outcome is the same as upstream, which always continues to create and return a fully built object in such cases to be discarded later.
 The approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/27ad097947f67fbf372ac1a302ad813a029b927f/config.conf-sample#L1224-L1249) file).
 This also applies to `submenuentry` items which can be enabled or disabled separately.
 - **Pointer Priority:** The upstream implementation of pointer priority is based on how the tokens appear in the configuration file(s) when both pointer control tokens, `enable_mouse` and `enable_touch`, are active.
 The last token read in the main configuration file and/or any supplementary/override configuration file will be used and the other disregarded.
 In RefindPlus however, the `enable_touch` token always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).
 This means that to use a mouse in RefindPlus, the `enable_touch` token must be disabled (default) in addition to enabling the `enable_mouse` token.
+- **GZipped Loaders:** RefindPlus only provides a stub support for handling GZipped loaders as this is largely relevant to ARM Linux.
+The stub support can be activated using the same `support_gzipped_loaders` configuration token as upstream.

 ## Roll Your Own
 Refer to [BUILDING.md](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions (x86_64 Only).